sherintht/sherintht/README.md

 # Hi, I'm Sherin Samuel! 👋

 I’m a passionate Data Scientist and AI Enthusiast with expertise in machine learning, deep learning, and data-driven analytics.
-Currently interning at Elevate Lab, I specialize in building impactful solutions using Python, SQL, PyTorch, Tableau, and Power BI.
-My projects include real-time sentiment analysis dashboards, electric vehicle charging demand forecasting, and e-commerce delivery prediction apps, often deployed as interactive Streamlit dashboards for actionable insights.
+Recently completed a Data Analyst Internship at Elevate Labs (02-04-2025 to 07-05-2025), where I demonstrated exceptional skills in real-world projects.
+I specialize in building impactful solutions using Python, SQL, PyTorch, Tableau, and Power BI.
+My projects include real-time sentiment analysis dashboards, electric vehicle charging demand forecasting, e-commerce delivery prediction apps, and a battery failure prediction system, often deployed as interactive Streamlit dashboards for actionable insights.

 I hold a Certification in Data Science & AI from the Boston Institute of Analytics, with hands-on mastery in BERT, LightGBM, and hyperparameter tuning.
 I’m skilled in creating dynamic visualizations and predictive models to drive business innovation, with a strong foundation in NLP, time-series forecasting, and Agile methodologies.